 Install and launch StreamByte for Video on your PC.
 Click on the Amazon Prime Video option and log in to it.

-Search for the Amazon titles that you want an unencrypted copy of.
-Click to enter their info page.
+Search for the Amazon titles you want to save for personal offline viewing, then open the title’s info page.

 Now you can see a tiny download button besides the address bar.
 Click on it, then adjust the options to your preference.